-The limited partnerships and commingled funds report NAV of the MPT's investments in such vehicles on a periodic basis to the MPT.
-NIMCO performs due diligence on these limited partnerships and commingled funds.
+The limited partnerships and commingled funds report the NAV, as a practical expedient, of the MPT's investments in such vehicles on a periodic basis to the MPT.
 Investments in limited partnerships and commingled funds are carried at fair value, which generally represent the MPT's proportionate share of net assets of limited partnerships that are organized as investment companies or that report their holdings at fair value and commingled funds as valued by the general partners or investment managers of these entities.
 For those limited partnerships that do not carry their holdings at fair value, NIMCO will estimate fair value as described below.